meutzitzu/meutzitzu/README.md

 I have no idea what you're doing here lmao
 But since you are, here's some info about me

 Things that I am bad at:
+* shellscript
 * Networking
 * Front-end
 * Python
+* Rust
 * C
-* shellscript

 that's it lol, that's all of my coding abilities